Sign up to receive latest insights & updates in technology, AI & data analytics, data science, & innovations from Polestar Analytics.

 In our previous blog, “Pricing Analytics in Action”, we delved into the transformative power of pricing where we explored various pricing strategies, models, and real-world applications that help businesses boost profitability while maintaining customer loyalty.

 It's been a while since then, and we've decided to delve deeper into a whole new dedicated article on - Odd-Even Pricing.
-In this latest piece, we'll thoroughly examine the ins and outs of the odd-even pricing method, shed light on its psychology, provide examples, and assess its effectiveness in practice.
+In this latest piece, we'll thoroughly examine the ins and outs of the odd-even pricing method, shed light on its psychology, provide Odd/Even Pricing examples, and assess its effectiveness in practice.

 "By strategically employing odd and even pricing, you can align with consumer expectations and enhance your brand's market positioning.
 Tailor your approach to match your product's value proposition and market dynamics for optimal results."

-Odd-even pricing is a widespread psychological marketing technique that includes pricing items with an odd or even ending, like $0.99 or $1.00.
+Odd and even pricing is a widespread psychological marketing technique that includes pricing items with an odd or even ending, like $0.99 or $1.00.
 Depending on the clientele and commodity, customers perceive certain price endings as more attractive.

 Let's make the difference between odd pricing and even pricing clear.